vjlab/kpiib_st2727/README.md

 If needed, trim the sequences using FastX-toolskit: http://hannonlab.cshl.edu/fastx_toolkit/download.html You can also do this in parallel running:

-`./Running_Arrayjobs.pl -p "fastx_trimmer -Q33 -f20 -v -i" -f ../RawData/\*fq -o fast.trimmer`
+`./Running_Arrayjobs.pl -p "fastx_trimmer -Q33 -f20 -v -i" -f ../RawData/\*fq -o fast.trimmer.fq`

 Between the quotes put the details of your trimming.

-./Running_Arrayjobs.pl -f fq_fast.trimmer -p fastqc -o fastQC.aftertrimmer
+Double check your quality running FastQC again.

+Use SPAdes to assemble: http://cab.spbu.ru/software/spades/

-./Running_Arrayjobs.pl -f *fq_fast__trimmer.fq -p fastqc -o fastQC.aftertrimmer
+`./RunningSPAdes.pl -f \*fast__trimmer.fq -p n -o SPAdesoutput`

 Generate the core genome alignment using ROARY https://sanger-pathogens.github.io/Roary/